ethhub-io/ethhub/docs/built-on-ethereum/enterprise/axoni.md

-title: Axoni
+title: Axoni - EthHub

-description: Axoni is building AxLang
+description: AxLang is a programming language that supports functional programming and enables formal verification of smart contracts for Ethereum-compatible networks.

 # Axoni